 Can You Dry Persimmons Inside Building?

 Technically, the answer is YES.
 Hang up persimmon straps at the place faced to South well-vented and well-sun lighted.
 Keep a fan running all day.
-Until the surface fully dried, use medium power and then turn down to the low.
+Until the surface is fully dried, use medium power and then turn it down to low.
 Dehumifyser will be required if needed.